infojam-james/Test-Cases/High-Level-Exceptions/HLE_4.md

 + The 'Severity' of the case is set to 'Medium', 'Low', or is blank.
 + No High-Level Alert email associated with this case has previously been sent.
 + The case in question does *not* have an Accountable Person.
-+ The case in question has a Health & Safety Allocated person.
++ The case in question has a Health & Safety Allocated Person.
-+ The tester has access to the email inbox associated with the Accountable Person's user account.
++ The tester has access to the email inbox associated with the Health & Safety Allocated Person's user account.

 ##Assumptions
 + A supported browser is being used.